Terrence Wilkins: College career

-NFL career
+Professional career

 Wilkins went undrafted and signed with the Colts as a free agent in 1999.
 He served as the team's starting returner for kickoffs and punts, and eventually made it into the starting lineup on offense as well, finishing third on the team in receiving, while racking up a total of 2,089 total yards.
 This set the record for most yards gained by an undrafted rookie, and made him one of only six rookies ever to gain more than 2,000 yards.
 He spent two more years with the Colts before being traded to the St. Louis Rams for a 6th round draft pick.
 After spending 2003 back with the Colts, it would be three more years before he would play another regular season game.
 After a little time on the Miami Dolphins roster in 2004, Wilkins was out of the NFL until 2006, when he rejoined the Colts.
 At 31 years old, Wilkins put up a career high 1,297 kickoff return yards (9th in the NFL) and another 411 total return yards in Indianapolis' 4 postseason games.
 In the Colts 29-17 Super Bowl XLI victory, Wilkins returned 4 kickoffs for 89 yards and 3 punts for 42.
 It turned out to be his final NFL game.